bionic-otter/RecipeForReviews/README.md

 - Resolved the error by accessing the 'location' field directly instead of trying to flatten it.
 - Merged the original dataframe and the location details into a new dataframe.

-### Change in Project Scope (05-27-2023)
-- Decided to change the project scope from originally analyzing Toronto restaurant reviews to Monreal due to the availability of a larger dataset.
-- Downloaded the Yelp Open Dataset and decided to use this as the primary data source.

-### Data Extraction from Yelp Open Dataset (05-27-2023)
-- Loaded the Yelp Open Dataset which is in JSON format and filtered it for restaurant reviews from Montreal.
-- Stred the filtered data in a pandas dataframe.

-### Yelp Dataset Usage
+### Yelp API Usage
-This project utilizes the Yelp Open Dataset to collect and analyze Montreal restaurant reviews.
-By accessing and using the Yelp Dataset, I adhere to the terms and conditions outlined in the [Yelp Dataset Terms of Use](https://s3-media0.fl.yelpcdn.com/assets/srv0/engineering_pages/dc1cabe7cb95/assets/vendor/Dataset_User_Agreement.pdf).
+This project utilizes the Yelp Fusion API to collect and analyze restaurant reviews.
+By accessing and using the yelp API, I adhere to the terms and conditions outlined in the [Yelp API Terms of Use](https://www.yelp.com/developers/api_terms).

-Please note that my usage of the Yelp Dataset is subject to the restrictions and guidelines specified in the Terms of Use.
-I acknowledge Yelp as the provider of the data and services.
+Please note that my usage of the Yelp API is subject to the restrictions and guidelines specified in the API Terms of Use.
+I acknowledge Yelp as the provider of the data and services used in this project.